 Windows has been raveling its previous dos and don’ts with the release of the latest Windows 10.
 Much has evolved, but more importantly, many features have also taken down a step.
 It was Windows 8 which was the first true OS to be ported to a full-functioning convertible laptop.
 And devices, as we speak of, are getting more slimmer and better, but with compromises on storage space.
-This was solved with a little trick by which you could install an application on your external storage, or your SD Card.
+This was solved with a little trick by which you could install Windows 10 apps or programs on external storage or your SD Card on Windows 10.

 However, for some reason, Windows totally removed this option with the 8.1 update.
 Thankfully, they have integrated this in their latest and greatest Windows 10.
 While this is a built-in option, this still requires some steps to be followed, as the option has been buried deep down in the Settings app.
 Let’s see how you can do so, and correctly utilize the extra pen drive or SD Card you have lying around.